October 27, 2022

 Excess inventory

 One of the biggest factors that influence your IPI score is excess inventory.
 Amazon prioritizes moving inventory items from fulfillment centers to customer doorsteps quickly.
 If your inventory units exceed the 90-day supply, it is declared to be excess or overstock.
-On your inventory dashboard, Amazon provides insights that you can execute to deal with your excess inventory.
+Having too much excess inventory and a low sales volume can affect your FBA sell-through rate, indicating poor inventory management.

 Stranded inventory

 Stranded inventory refers to units that are not selling due to product listing problems.
 This can happen if your listing doesn't meet Amazon guidelines or if there is a problem with your listing tool.
 When this happens, customers won't be able to buy the product ultimately leading to higher storage costs and loss in sales.
+Stranded inventory can occur due to various reasons, including listing errors, ASIN restrictions, expired ASINs, and issues with the listing tool that prevent the item from being available for purchase on Amazon.

 FBA sell-through rate